chrisdwheatley/highlight-syntax/readme.md

 ## example with marked

-kou can pass this module to [marked][3] to highlight code in a markdown file:
+You can pass this module to [marked][3] to highlight code in a markdown file:

 ``` js
 var highlight = require('highlight-syntax')